 Cramming cavernous spaces with as many desks as they could hold might have increased serendipitous interactions, but it almost certainly reduced productivity and helped spread communicable diseases, including coronavirus.

 Cue the “dynamic workplace,” a pivot away from the open plan, built on the idea that with fewer employees coming to work on any given day, offices can offer them more flexibility of layout and management.

 While open offices and dynamic workplaces share similar components—privacy booths and huddle rooms to escape the hubbub, cafe-like networking spaces, etc.—they’re philosophically distinct.
 One is intended to be a place where people come (at least) five days a week, and get most of their work done on site.
 The other is planned for people rotating in and out of the office, on flexible schedules they have more control over than ever.

 Research on hot-desking in office spaces, for example—where employees give up a dedicated space in favor of first-come-first-serve seating—finds that it decreases socialization and trust.
 This happens because employees figure they might never again see the person they sit next to on a given day, says Dr. Sander.
 In other studies, employees complain they can’t find their colleagues, that it’s a hassle to find a new spot to work every day, and that such arrangements ignore humans’ innate territoriality and desire to make a space their own.

 (Note: ellipses added.)

-(Note: the online version of the commentary has the date March 20, 2019, and has the same title as the print version.)
+(Note: the online version of the commentary has the same date and title as the print version.)